 7. You wear your heart on your sleeve.
 Sounding corporate or technical will not raise as much money as sounding warm and welcoming.

-8. Researchers in fundraising, like Dr. Adrian Sargeant, who did his tests with National Public Radio, have found that so-called “social information” – such as how much others have given – leads to bigger and more gifts from average donors.
+8. Researchers in donor direct fundraising, like Dr. Adrian Sargeant, who did his tests with National Public Radio, have found that so-called “social information” – such as how much others have given – leads to bigger and more gifts from average donors.

 9. Direct mail deeply respects reader convenience.
 Good direct mail is highly “skimmable”: short words, short sentences, short paragraphs.